 Although this publication refers to the requirements of the e-privacy Directive and the old EU Data Protection Directive (which preceded the EU and UK versions of the GDPR), it is also useful for understanding the requirements of PECR.

 Yes.
 Although cookies that process personal data give rise to greater privacy and security risks than those that process anonymous data, PECR apply to all cookies.

-If your cookie data is not anonymous, note that you will also need to comply with the Data Protection Act and the GDPR.
+If your cookie data is not anonymous, note that you will also need to comply with the Data Protection Act and the UK GDPR.
 You may need to carry out a data protection impact assessment (DPIA).
 You may actually need to consider whether you could use anonymised data instead, in order to comply with the data protection principles (which require personal data to be adequate, relevant and not excessive).
 This is likely to be particularly relevant where you are not using the data to provide a service to the user – for example, if you are simply counting visitors to a website.

 At the same time, you should be aware that the creation of anonymous information may involve processing of personal data – for example, to generate aggregate statistics based on user interaction.
 This processing would therefore be covered by the GDPR.

 See our separate Guide to UK GDPR for more information.

 For more detailed information and practical advice on this topic, see our guidance on cookies.